 Note: This is the ultimate nuke option.
 If you don’t wish to remove every setting on the Network level, read till the end of the post.

 - Go to Settings > Network & Internet > Status

 - Scroll a little through a bunch of links, and you should see the option of “Network Reset”.

-This will remove then reinstall all your network adapters., and set other networking components, back to their original settings.
+This will remove and reinstall all your network adapters., and set other networking components back to their original settings.
 You might need to reinstall other network software afterward, such as VPN client software or virtual switches.
 The machine will be rebooted.

 How to Update and Rollback Network Adapter Driver

-If you believe that a recent update has broken the Network Driver or just the opposite i.e. updating is the only way ahead, you can do that quickly.
-It’s basically a standard procedure that allows you to have a current driver designed for a previous version of Windows.
+If you believe that a recent update has broken the Network Driver or just the opposite, i.e., updating is the only way ahead.
+You can do that quickly.
+It’s a standard procedure that allows you to have a current driver designed for a previous version of Windows.